mikewesthad/ColumbiaStudentShowcaseGenerator/README.md

 ## Future Improvements

+- Form updates:
   - Exclude PDFs from future showcases.
+  - Add major/discipline with dropdowns so that work can be categorized.
+  - Crosslist with class catalog somehow?
 - Right now, the image uploading to WordPress bypasses the media library, so it doesn't take full advantage of image optimization.
 Look into https://wordpress.org/plugins/add-from-server/ - this requires updating WordPress.